MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 # Audio Zones in Mesh

 A Mesh event has *audio spatialization* (we describe this as "the way a sound behaves in a 3D space").
 However, until now, you've had limited control over how spatialization works; there's one default audio setting and it hasn't been customizable for different event sizes and scenarios. this can be a problem if, for example, your event takes place in a large room and you want the volume of the voices between attendees to fade out more gradually as the attendees get further apart.
 Another example is an event where there's a large table and attendees at the extreme ends of the table are far enough apart that they can't hear each other.
 In real life, if you're far away, you can speak louder, but in a Mesh event all voice volumes are *normalized* so this doesn't work.
 In some cases, there are workarounds (for example, make everyone in the event an *Organizer* so they can push the *megaphone* button to make themselves heard by everyone) but these limitations and workarounds can detract from immersion and presence.

 With our latest Mesh toolkit updates, you have much more control over how sound behaves in your environment.
-You can customize the sound settings for the whole space or create *Audio Zones* which are individual areas in the space that override the audio settings of the environment with their own unique audio settings. this gives you the ability to not simply equal the experience of being in a real-life acoustic space but to go surpass it.
+You can customize the sound settings for the whole space or create *Audio Zones* which are individual areas in the space that override the audio settings of the environment.
+In a sense, this gives you audio "super powers; you can go beyond simply providing a real-life experience and give event attendees capabilities they don't have in everyday life.

 - No matter how large the space is, you can give certain attendees the ability to be heard throughout the entire space.